Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 #### Font

-- Being as the website is based on a digital application a square geometric sans-serif typeface choice has been used; thus, helping to emphasise a robotic tone to the displayed text content; a subjective opinion, of course.
+- Being as the website is based off a digital app a square geometric sans-serif typeface choice was selected; thus, helping to emphasise a robotic tone to the displayed text content; a subjective opinion, of course.

 #### Navigation

 - Fixed navigation makes it easier for users to browse the website and increase retention: In some ways, it's a passive call to action; always visible, always available.
 As a frequent website user, I get tired of scrolling vertically and feel the need to change.
 People like things which save them complication and time.
 So, by consistently maintaining a browser bar or menu anchored while users are scrolling avoids them having to scroll up to get to the bar when they want to browse other environments, sections, content and so on.

-- Maintaining the logo visible increases the brand value: Today there are an enormous number of applications, many with identical or similar features, so I feel that it’s vital to make a good impact on users and retain their interest, which can be all linked to a good brand image which in this case already exists due to the long-running popularity of the Simon (game) which this project is based.
+- Maintaining the logo visible increases brand value.
+Today there is an enormous number of apps, many with identical or similar features, so I feel that it’s vital to make a good impact on users and retain their interest, which can be all linked to a good brand image.
+In this case, a solid brand reputation already exists due to the long-running popularity of the Simon (game) which this project is based.

-- By having a fixed navigation with an active hover which status highlights according to what section the user is currently positioned, it makes it less likely that users will get lost and instead know where they are at all times.
-PLEASE NOTE: In this case, this feature is somewhat non-applicable as all application content is based on a single page, and the navigation links divert users to external websites.
+- By having fixed navigation with an active hover which status highlights according to the user's position of any particular section, it makes it less likely that users will get lost and instead know where they are at all times.
+PLEASE NOTE: In this case, this feature is somewhat non-applicable as all app content is based off a single page, and the navigation links divert users to external websites.

 #### Audio-Content

 The physical retail Simon (game) product has sound in addition to lighted buttons.
 So, for this project, a home synthesiser was used to record sounds which replicated the keys of the original game audio but utilised different sound timbres.
-In addition, original music jingles were created and placed to trigger at specific points in the game, either for both notification and increased user experience.
+Also, original music jingles were created and placed to trigger at specific points in the game, either for both notification and increased user experience.
 These consisted of the following:

 - Game Sounds